tvasil/udacity-airflow/README.md

      users

 In this project, we are using specifically Airflow to schedule the execution of this ETL pipeline, broken down into specific `tasks` in an Airflow DAG.
 This provides the following advantages over simply running a Python script at a specified interval:
-1. Increased visibility into each step of the ETL process through Airflow UI
+1. Increased visibility into each step of the ELT process through Airflow UI
 2. Speed up of processes via parallelization
 3. Fault tolerance for specific tasks failing -- they can rerun, without affecting the whole pipeline
 4. Increased accountability to stakeholders via clearly defined steps, definitions, schedules and SLAs